shaneholloman/zensical-docs/docs/community/guides/pull-requests.md

 contribution does not contain bugs or malicious code, and that we can commit to maintaining it in the future.

-## Commit Message Standards
+## Commit message standards

-We follow the [Conventional Commits] specification, except that our tooling automatically calculates the scope of changes, so a scope is not permitted.
+We follow the [Conventional Commits] specification, except that our tooling automatically calculates the scope of changes.
 This helps us automate our release notes and versioning.
 Each commit message must follow this structure:

   [Conventional Commits]: https://www.conventionalcommits.org/